IEEE 802.1aq: Shortest Path Bridging-MAC

 Group address and unknown destination individual frames are optimally transmitted to only members of the same Ethernet service.
-IEEE 802.1aq supports the creation of thousands of logical Ethernet services in the form of E-LINE, E-LAN or E-TREE constructs which are formed between non-participating logical ports of the IEEE 802.1aq network.
-These group address packets are encapsulated with a PBB header which indicates the source participating address in the SA while the DA indicates the locally significant group address this frame should be forwarded on and which source bridge originated the frame.
-The IEEE 802.1aq multicast forwarding tables are created based on computations such that every bridge which is on the shortest path between a pair of bridges which are members of the same service group will create proper forwarding database (FDB) state to forward or replicate frames it receives to that members of that service group.
-Since the group address computation produce shortest path trees, there is only ever one copy of a multicast packet on any given link.
-Since only bridges on a shortest path between participating logical ports create forwarding database (FDB) state the multicast makes the efficient use of network resources.
+IEEE 802.1aq supports the creation of thousands of logical Ethernet services in the form of E-LINE, E-LAN or E-TREE constructs, which are formed between non-participating logical ports of the IEEE 802.1aq network.
+These group address packets are encapsulated with a PBB header, which indicates the source participating address in the SA while the DA indicates the locally significant group address this frame should be forwarded on and which source bridge where the frame originated.
+The IEEE 802.1aq multicast forwarding tables are created based on computations such that every bridge that is on the shortest path between a pair of bridges that are members of the same service group will create proper forwarding database (FDB) state to forward or replicate frames it receives to those members of that service group.
+Since the group address computation produces shortest path trees, there is only ever one copy of a multicast packet on any given link.
+Since only bridges on the shortest path between participating logical ports create FDB state, the multicast makes efficient use of network resources.

-The actual group address forwarding operation operates more or less identically to classical Ethernet, the backbone destination address (B-DA)+ backbone VLAN identifier (B-VID) combination are looked up to find the egress set of next hops.
+The actual group address forwarding operation operates more or less identically to classical Ethernet; the backbone destination address (B-DA)+ backbone VLAN identifier (B-VID) combination are looked up to find the egress set of next hops.
 The only difference compared with classical Ethernet is that reverse learning is disabled for participating bridge backbone media access control (B-MAC) addresses and is replaced with an ingress check and discard (when the frame arrives on an incoming interface from an unexpected source).
-Learning is however implemented at the edges of the SPBM multicast tree to learn the B-MAC to MAC address relationship for correct individual frame encapsulation in the reverse direction (as packets arrive over the Interface).
+Learning is however implemented at the edges of the SPBM multicast tree to learn the B-MAC to MAC address relationship for correct individual frame encapsulation in the reverse direction (as packets arrive over the interface).

-Properly implemented an IEEE 802.1aq network can support up to 1000 participating bridges and provide tens of thousands of layer 2 E-LAN services to Ethernet devices.
+Properly implemented, an IEEE 802.1aq network can support up to 1000 participating bridges and provide tens of thousands of layer-2 E-LAN services to Ethernet devices.
 This can be done by simply configuring the ports facing the Ethernet devices to indicate they are members of a given service.
 As new members come and go, the IS-IS protocol will advertise the I-SID membership changes and the computations will grow or shrink the trees in the participating node network as necessary to maintain the efficient multicast property for that service.